-Infectious diseases can spread rapidly in a herd.
+Infectious diseases can spread rapidly in a herd or flock.
 Once a disease is suspected or identified, immediate steps must be taken to contain it:

 - Isolate the animal showing clinical signs of disease.